toppk/pysandra/README.md

 * asyncio interface
 * basic DML query (all results are just bytes at the moment)
+* basic DDL query
 * basic prepared statements
+* ...
+* see protocol.md for more details

 Things that don't exist:
 * any authnetication support